Amphiodia pulchella: Reproduction

 Oocytes 0.65mm in diameter suggest that A.pulchella have a planktonic, feeding larval stage and do not rely on yolk reserves for development.
 The reproductive organs of this species are small in size and located at the bursal slit.
 At this slit, respiration is facilitated by circulating water.
 At the same time, gametes can also be released for reproduction or retained as broods.

 Distribution

-A. pulchella typically burrow into sediment at a depth range of 1-71 m and frequent reef environments.
+Amphiodia pulchella typically burrow into sediment at a depth range of 1-71 m and frequent reef environments.
 Geographically, this species can be found in the Western Central Atlantic including the coasts of Florida, Mexico, Cuba, Jamaica, Puerto Rico, Tobago, Belize, Brazil, and Argentina.
 Amphiodia pulchella thrive under mesohaline conditions with DO ≥2.0 ml L-1.